Pre-Liquidation

 EIP-712 signed authorization (gasless for borrower):

-The authorization is protocol-wide — it allows the pre-liquidation contract to call withdrawCollateral on any of the borrower's positions.
+The authorization is protocol-wide.
+It allows the pre-liquidation contract to call withdrawCollateral on any of the borrower's positions.
 The pre-liquidation contract itself is scoped to a single market and tranche, so it can only act on the position it was deployed for.
 Repayment does not require authorization; anyone can repay on behalf of any borrower.

-Step 4 — Monitor and Execute
+Monitor and Execute

 The following TypeScript example shows how to build a bot that monitors positions and executes pre-liquidations: